ElektraInitiative/PermaplanT/doc/decisions/map_undo_redo_implementation.md

 This could lead to performance issues in the future.

-Let's assume that there are 1000 users using the app. we have 19 layers in the app. if the user places 10 shapes on each layer and modifies the properties of each shape 3 times, we have 19 _ 10 _ 3 = 570 actions taken by the user for each layer.
+Let's assume that there are 1000 users using the app. we have ~19 layers in the app. if the user places 10 shapes on each layer and modifies the properties of each shape 3 times, we have 570 actions taken by the user for each layer.
-If we store the entire state of the canvas for every action taken by the user, we have 570 _ 19 = 10,830 actions stored in the database for each user.
+If we store the entire state of the canvas for every action taken by the user, we have 10,830 actions stored in the database for each user.
-If we have 1000 users, we have 10,830 _ 1000 = 10,830,000 actions stored in the database for a single day.
+If we have 1000 users, we have 10,830,000 actions stored in the database for a single day.
+This number will grow drastically over time.

 ## Decision

-Implement undo/redo functionality on the frontend side by storing intermediate states of the canvas in the store of the frontend.
+Implement undo/redo functionality on the frontend side by storing intermediate states of the canvas in the frontend.
 Only the final state of the canvas should be stored in the database.

 To keep the backend state in sync with the frontend state, the current state of the map should be periodically synced to the backend, according to some custom rule, such as every X seconds or when the user is inactive.